US Open: Novak Djokovic eases past Moldovan qualifier Radu Albot on Arthur Ashe Stadium

 "I think even though I didn't play my best tennis, I was fighting for every point and I was trying to use any shot that was working today," said the 26-year-old, who came to New York having won the title in Cincinnati.

 "I'm happy even though I didn't feel my best on court today, I was able to win in straight sets.
-Especially against someone like her.. very tricky player.
+Especially against someone like her, a very tricky player.
 She played really aggressive, great tennis today.
 It wasn't easy facing her in the first round."

 Iva Jovic, a 16-year-old from California, became the youngest American to win a women's main-draw match at Flushing Meadows since 2000, knocking out 2023 Australian Open semi-finalist Magda Linette of Poland 6-4 6-3.